 Listen to yourself and trust your opinions.
-As a parent, you have the right to decide what you think is the best thing to do.
+As a parent, you have the right to decide.
 The more clearly you show your teenager what you expect, the easier it is for your teenager to accept it.
-And try to stand by what you think, even if someone ends up getting angry.
-The anger is simply an expression of how hard it can be to deal with a set-back – nothing worse than that.

-If you say ”No” to something, make sure you tell your teenager why you’re saying it.
-It’s not about your child deciding whether you’re right or wrong.
-It’s about them understanding that there are good reasons why you’ve said “No” and that you’re not just saying it for the sake of saying it.
+If you say ”No” to something, explain why you’re doing so.
+It’s not about your child deciding whether you’re right or wrong: it’s about helping them understand that you’re not saying “No” just for the sake of saying it.

 Eddie, aged 15, Umeå

 If your teenager asks you something and you’re not really certain what you really think, you can try saying that you’d like to think about that before answering.
 This shows your child that you’re taking their question seriously and, at the same time, that it isn’t always easy taking a stand on different issues.

 It’s sometimes a good idea to talk it over with someone else too – maybe another parent – in order to gain some perspective.

 YOU’RE A PARENT, NOT A FRIEND